MoralCode/ooosvn/extension/readme.txt

 Requirements:
 - OOo 1.1 or later, tested with 2.0.2 and 2.1
-- Subversion.
-Tested with 1.3 and 1.4, latest stable version is recommended.
+- Subversion 1.3 or greater, latest stable version is recommended.
 - svnadmin, svnlook, zip, unzip

 Installation: